tunmsk/nextgen-facebook/readme.txt

 = 8.38.1-1 =

 (2016/12/28) Added an NgfbFilters class to centralize 3rd party plugin filter hooks.
+Added a new NgfbUtil get_canonical_url() method and 'ngfb_canonical_url' filter.

 = 8.38.0-1 =